 In your report, please include all relevant and detailed information necessary to reproduce the issue.
 As a simple example, a submission should include a test case demonstrating the issue to make it easier to reproduce.
 For more information about reporting issues, please see the Java SE Troubleshooting Guide.

 Please note that fixes for bug reports are not guaranteed through this channel.
-For bugs that require immediate and personal attention, Oracle offers Java SE Support.
+For bugs that require immediate and personal attention, Oracle offers Java SE Advanced & Suite Products.
 Support customers should report bugs through My Oracle Support.

 If you have a suggestion for a small change to an existing API or the way in which the JDK behaves, please propose it here .